MohGovIL/Ramzor/README.md

 The Traffic Light Model allows the treatment of local councils differently according to major infection indices and decides on a policy to better cope with the crisis on the local level.
 Please find more about this model on our website: https://corona.health.gov.il/en/ramzor-model.

-A vaccination certificate is a part of our strategy for the COVID-19 fight.
+A vaccination certificate is a part of our strategy for the COVID-19 fight and a part of the Traffic Light Model.
 We decided to post our vision of the digital solution for vaccination certificates and appreciate any feedback.